Why Laser Cut Wood?

 Our products are designed for the adult hobbyist and not intended for children or family pets.
 Many small components could become choking hazards if swallowed.

-Primarily comprised of "aircraft plywood" and MDF hardboard, they are combustible and they should not be placed near a source of heat which could ignite them, or cause them to emit smoke.
+Primarily comprised of "Micro Plywood" and MDF Hardboard, they are combustible and they should not be placed near a source of heat which could ignite them, or cause them to emit smoke.
 Smoke can be dangerous to your health.

 We recommend water and solvent based paints, wood and ACC glues.
-Each material is dependent upon the modeller's choice.
-Please apply these paints and glues in a well ventilated area to avoid inhalation, and according to their manufacturers instructions.
+Each paint and adhesive is dependent upon the modeller's choice.
+Please apply these paints and glues in a well ventilated area to avoid inhalation, and according to their manufacturer's instructions.